Frequently Asked Questions

 Cuemath Diagnostic Test is created and designed by the Math and Educational experts from various educational institutions like the IIT, IIM, Cambridge, Harvard, and Stanford.
 Know more about the creators of the CDT(Cuemath Diagnostic Test).

 Our vision is to create thinkers and problem solvers of tomorrow.
 A robust math foundation will help children overcome the fear of math and discover the fascinating side of it.
 We approach math as a life skill and want children to be math literate and not view math as just a school subject.
 Our curriculum has been designed by math experts with a strong focus on building mental aptitude and creative reasoning while covering school curriculum.

 What is the Cuemath curriculum / learning methodology?
 What all does it cover and how is it delivered?

 The Cuemath curriculum has been designed by graduates from IITs, IIMs, Harvard and Cambridge.
 Our curriculum focuses on making math learning fun.
-The curriculum has 3 parts: We cover all math concepts across all boards – CBSE, ICSE, State Board and international boards through workbooks.
+The curriculum has 3 parts: We cover all math concepts across all boards – CBSE, ICSE, State Board and international boards.
 The curriculum is, therefore, very detailed and exhaustive.
 Tab based math games to increase the mental aptitude.
 These fun exercises challenge your child’s accuracy and speed while also building their mathematical aptitude.
 Puzzle cards to develop out-of-the-box thinking and creative reasoning skills.
 With these puzzle cards children are encouraged to apply math in real life situations leading to enhanced creative reasoning skills.

 How does Cuemath help a child who is already good at math?